 Delete from ext. database

-This action allows you to remove one or more records from a table in an external database that is connected to your platform.
-You can specify exactly which records to delete by setting up filters, or you can choose to delete all records from a table.
+This action allows you to remove one or more entries (records) from a table in an external database that is connected to your platform.
+You can specify which records to delete by setting up filters based on the data within those records.

 Input